offensive-packaging/documentation/o-saft/index.md

            * --openssl=TOOL  TOOL only used for  +cipher  --ciphermode=openssl
            * --legacy=owasp  option obsolete

-         The commands  +cipherall  and  +cipherraw  are "converted" to the new syntax, as follows:
+         The historic commands  +cipherall  and  +cipherraw should be replaced with the new syntax, as follows:

                VERSION < 19.11.19           VERSION > 19.11.19
               #----------------------------+---------------------------------